micaelaneus/strength-as-ccoty/00-getting-started.md

 Good queries ask for help in making plans or shaping processes, not for a promised outcome, because the responsibility for realizing our potential always lies with us.
 Only one witch got to the ball in a pumpkin that we know of; the rest of us have to hoof it.

 For the same reason, a useful query sticks to a timeframe where you have the power to act, either in the present or near future in most cases.
 Asking *“Will I be a famous author?”* before you even pick up a pencil won’t yield useful information.
 Too much work lies between you and the goal.
-Try, *“What can I put energy into that would help me improve as a writer?”* and then get out your pencil sharpener!
+Try, *“What can I put energy into that would help me improve as a writer?”*

 ### PULL A CARD